AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 At this point, the guide points to node reboot, so all settings are set into place.
 I have done it manually, as was not sure if I want this part of my playbooks.

-Once Caspar is up we can check lease list using `dhcp-lease-list` command.
+Once Caspar is up we can check a lease list using `dhcp-lease-list` command.
 As I have unmanaged switch(it does not get itself an IP), I got an empty list.
 So we need to wait for a second node - Balthasar to boot up.

 ## Routing
-Before booting Balthasar, we also need to make sure that routing part works correctly as DHCP server only provides us with a subnet and IPs.
+Before booting Balthasar, we also need to make sure that the routing part works correctly as DHCP server only provides us with a subnet and IPs.

-We do this by creating a separate playbook(mainly for simplicity of debugging) called `nat-setup-playbook.yaml`.
+We do this by creating a separate playbook (mainly for simplicity of debugging) called `nat-setup-playbook.yaml`.
-First of all, we need enable NAT capabilities by setting `ip_forward` option to 1.
+First, we need to enable NAT capabilities by setting `ip_forward` option to 1.
 ```yaml
 - name: NAT setup
   hosts: magi[0]